Diamond Education

 For trillion cut diamonds, the key proportional consideration is the balance of the triangular outline rather than a traditional length-to-width ratio.
 The three sides should be equal in length, creating a perfectly equilateral triangle.
 Any deviation from this equal-sided balance will produce an asymmetrical outline and uneven light return.
 When used as matched accent stones in three-stone settings, both trillion diamonds must also mirror each other precisely in size and outline.

-Trillion cuts can sometimes reveal inclusions due to their large facets, so diamond clarity should be evaluated carefully—especially near the center and pointed corners.
-SI1 diamonds will appear eye-clean in most cases and offer excellent value.
-Inclusions near the pointed corners should be avoided, as these areas are more structurally vulnerable and inclusions there increase the risk of chipping.
+Clarity: Trillion cuts can sometimes reveal inclusions due to their large facets, so diamond clarity should be evaluated carefully—especially near the center and pointed corners.
+Diamonds with a rating of SI1 or SI2 (slightly included) will appear eye-clean in most places.
+However, inclusions near the pointed corners should be avoided, as these areas are more vulnerable to damage.

-With their wide face-up spread, trillion diamonds often appear larger than other shapes of similar carat weight—making them a visually impactful option without requiring a larger budget.
-Because of this generous face-up appearance, choosing slightly below popular carat milestones can offer strong value with minimal visible difference in size.
+Carat: With their wide face-up spread, trillion diamonds often appear larger than other shapes of similar diamond carat weight—making them a visually impactful option without requiring a larger budget.
+Because of this visual impact, choosing slightly below milestone weights can offer strong value without sacrificing presence.
 When used as side stones in three-stone settings, the combined carat weight of both trillion accents should be chosen to complement rather than overwhelm the center diamond.

 Best Settings for Trillion Cut Diamonds